Kwon Mina: 2015–2017: Continued solo activities

-2018–present: Continued success, departure from AOA and new agencies
+2018–present: Continued success, group departure and label changes

 In February 2018, it was revealed that Kwon will also join the cast of KBS weekday drama Queen of Mystery 2 as police officer Shin Na-ra.
 The same year, she was cast in the web drama Wind-Bell and in Loss Time Life, the remake of a Japanese drama of the same name.

-On May 13, 2019, Kwon left AOA after deciding not to renew her contract with FNC Entertainment.
+On May 13, 2019, Kwon left AOA after deciding not to renew her contract with FNC Entertainment, in order to pursue her acting career.

 On July 1, 2019, it was announced that Kwon had signed with O& Entertainment.

 In 2020, she left O& Entertainment and signed with Woori Actors.

 On September 26, 2020, Kwon left the agency.

 Personal life

 Bullying allegations against Jimin

 On July 3, 2020, Kwon alleged in an Instagram post that AOA member Shin Ji-min had bullied her for a decade, which led to her withdrawal from the group in 2019.
 She posted a photo of her scarred wrist and claimed to have attempted suicide as a result of the bullying.
 Shin reportedly responded to the accusations by posting the word "fiction" to her Instagram Stories before deleting it shortly after.
 Kwon criticized the post, stating, "Fiction?
 It's too scary to say it's fiction."
-On July 4, Shin posted an apology to her Instagram page while FNC Entertainment released a statement announcing that she had been removed from AOA and would be halting all entertainment activities.
+The next day, Shin apologized to Kwon through an instagram post and left AOA and the entertainment industry entirely due to the allegations.

-Mental health issues
+Mental health

 On August 6, 2020, Kwon posted a photograph on Instagram with the caption "Jinri-ya, I miss you", which was believed to be a reference to Sulli (Choi Jin-ri) of f(x), who committed suicide in 2019.
 In a separate post, Kwon revealed that she had recently been hospitalized after a relapse in self harm, following a KakaoTalk conversation she had with an FNC Entertainment representative who believed Shin's apology to be sincere.
 She expressed anger at the possibility of Shin resuming activities and finished the post by begging the company to be more considerate of their artists.
 Two days later, in a since-deleted Instagram post, Kwon shared a graphic image of her slit wrist accompanied by an apparent suicide note stating:

-Her agency officials notified authorities immediately upon seeing the post and she was transported to the hospital in non-life-threatening condition.
-At the end of October Kwon left the agency and went on a career hiatus to focus on her recovery.
+FNC officials notified authorities immediately upon seeing the post and she was transported to the hospital.
+At the end of October, Kwon left FNC and went on a career hiatus to focus on her recovery.